 Under the Minnesota Health Plan, medically appropriate care is completely covered, including primary care, immunizations and preventive care, dental, mental health, and hospitalization and prescription medication.
 Medical equipment and supplies like insulin, hospice, skilled nursing home care, home health care, substance abuse treatment, prescription glasses and hearing aids are also covered.
 Elective cosmetic procedures are not covered.

 Who would be covered under the Minnesota Health Plan?

 All Minnesotans are covered.
 We provide fire and police protection for everyone – why shouldn’t we do that for health care?

 Under the MHP, there is no denial of care because of pre-existing conditions.
-There are no insurance company clerks telling your doctor how to practice medicine.
+There is no insurance company telling your doctor how to practice medicine.
 The MHP provides coverage from birth until death, regardless of health, financial or employment status.
 Coverage follows you if you travel, retire or lose your job.

 How does the Minnesota Health Plan control costs?

 The Minnesota Health Plan eliminates layers of bureaucratic paperwork from multiple insurance companies and enables Minnesota to deliver health care efficiently, meeting the needs of the patients instead of the interests of insurance companies.